Bank of Japan maintains ultra-loose policies

 “The bank will patiently continue with monetary easing while nimbly responding to developments in economic activity and prices as well as financial conditions.”

-The bank in April launched a review of its “non-traditional” attempts to end the deflation that has plagued Japan since the 1990s.

-And policymakers have for several months hinted that they could be willing to change direction, including by making minor tweaks to their yield curve control programme that keeps a grip on bonds.

-The bank wants to achieve two per cent inflation in a stable manner, so “it's not the right time (to normalise policy), because Japanese consumption is so weak” and wage rises are low in real terms, former BoJ board member Sayuri Shirai told AFP.
+Former BoJ board member Sayuri Shirai told AFP that if the bank wants to achieve two-per cent inflation in a stable manner, “it’s not the right time, because Japanese consumption is so weak” and wage rises are low in real terms.

-Even so, “if the BoJ wants to implement normalisation regardless of the sustainability of the two percent target, it's better to do it this year,” said Shirai, an economics professor at Keio University.
+However, “if the BoJ wants to implement normalisation regardless of the sustainability of the two per cent target, it’s better to do it this year,” before inflation dips back below two per cent, said Shirai, an economics professor at Keio University.

-Katsutoshi Inadome, senior strategist at SuMi TRUST, noted before today's decision that the bank was likely to “only change policy tentatively and in stages”.
+Katsutoshi Inadome, senior strategist at SuMi TRUST, noted before Tuesday’s decision that the bank was likely to “only change policy tentatively and in stages”.

 The shock of the January 1 earthquake, which devastated parts of the remote Noto Peninsula, may also have made bank officials think twice this time.